pawel-napieracz/cordova-plugin-onegini/docs/public/reference/introduction.md

 All API functions accept an optional success callback and error callback function.

-If Promises are more your style then you may be happy to learn that all methods that would only call their success or error callbacks once, return a Promise if no success callback is supplied.
+If Promises are more your style then you may be happy to learn that all methods that would only call their success or error callbacks once return a Promise if no success callback is supplied.

 For example, say you want to get all the authenticators available for a certain user.
 With callbacks you might use: